-- Relieves digestive discomforts like constipation, gas, acid reflux, bloating, etc.
+- Relieving digestive discomforts like constipation, gas, acid reflux, bloating, etc.

-- For Your Skin.
-If you have any skin irritations like cuts, blemishes, bug bites, itchy skin, or burns, apply a paste of bentonite clay and water to the affected area.
-Leave it on until it dries then wash it off.
-This remedy is supposed to be especially calming for itchy skin caused by eczema, chickenpox, psoriasis, etc.
+- For Skin.
+Skin irritations like cuts, blemishes, bug bites, itchy skin (in particular eczema, chickenpox, psoriasis, etc), or burns can be soothed by applying a paste of bentonite clay and water to the affected area(s).
+Leave on until it dries then rinse away.

 - Detox Bath.
-Add about 1/4 cup of bentonite clay for a relaxing detox bath that also helps to soften the skin.
+Add about 1/4 cup of bentonite clay to bath water for a relaxing detox.

-- For Cleansing Internally.
-Pour 1/2 to 1 tsp of bentonite clay in a jar, add one cup of water, then screw the lid on and shake until well combined.
-Drink almost every day.
+- Internal Cleansing.
+Pour 1/2-1 tsp of bentonite clay in a jar, add one cup of water, then screw the lid on and shake until well combined.
+Drink most days.
 Make sure that any clay taken internally is labelled safe for internal use.
 This one is safe to consume.

 - Armpit Detox.
-Mix together 1 tbsp of bentonite clay and 1 tsp of apple cider vinegar (add 1-2 tsp of water if need be to get the right consistency) to use as an armpit detox.
-For more on why, see this post.
+Mix together 1 tbsp of bentonite clay and 1 tsp of apple cider vinegar (add 1-2 tsp of water if need be to get the right consistency) and apply to armpits as a way to help with detoxification.
+For more on why, see here.

-- Oral Rinse.
-Bentonite clay can be used to whiten and remineralise teeth!
-It can help to alkalise the mouth and remove toxins and bacteria.
-Place 1/2 tsp of bentonite clay and 1/4 cup of water in a small jar with a plastic lid (not metal) and shake until well combined.
-Then, rinse your mouth with the clay water for 1-2 minutes, and repeat until you’ve used up all the water.
+- As an Oral Rinse.
+Bentonite clay can be used to help whiten and remineralise teeth!
+Place 1/2 tsp of bentonite clay and 1/4 cup of water into a small jar with a plastic lid (not metal) and shake until well combined.
+Then, swirl the clay water around your mouth for 1-2 minutes, and repeat until you’ve used up all the water.

 - Oral Health.
-As bentonite clay is fantastic at binding to heavy metals and toxins, and provides the body with a wide variety of minerals, it’s great to use for brushing as it’s relatively tasteless.
-Simply dip the bristles of your toothbrush into the powder and scrub your teeth.
-Swish the bentonite clay around in your mouth, pushing it through all the gaps in your teeth to ensure every nook and cranny gets covered by the powder before spitting it out into the sink and rinsing.
+As bentonite clay is fantastic at binding to heavy metals and toxins, and provides the body with a wide variety of minerals, it’s great to use for brushing.
+Simply dip the bristles of your toothbrush into the powder and scrub your teeth with it.
+Swish the bentonite clay around your mouth, pushing it through all the gaps in your teeth to ensure every nook and cranny gets covered by the powder before spitting it out into the sink and rinsing.

 - For Pets.
 If your pet is throwing up, or showing signs of illness, you can add bentonite clay to their water or mix with water and give it to them orally with a dropper or syringe without the needle.

 - Baby Powder.
-Using bentonite clay by itself can be a very effective baby powder and may help to relieve infection or redness.
-To help speed up recovery in this area, it can be made into a “mask” or paste.
+Using bentonite clay by itself can be a very effective baby powder and may even help relieve infection or redness on babies bottoms.
+Simply make into a paste, and apply to area.

-- Do not allow the bentonite clay to come into contact with anything metal, as it can absorb the properties within the metal and reduce the clay’s effectiveness.
-If you need to mix it, use a plastic or wooden spoon, or pour into a glass jar with a plastic lid and shake well.
+- Do not allow the bentonite clay to come into contact with anything metal.
+It can absorb the properties within the metal and reduce the clay’s effectiveness.
+Use a plastic or wooden spoon, or pour into a glass jar with a plastic lid and shake well to mix.

-- When taking bentonite clay internally, for best results do not take it within an hour of food, and avoid taking it within 2 hours of having had medications or supplements, as this may reduce its effectiveness also.
+- When taking bentonite clay internally, for best results do not take it within an hour of food, or within 2 hours of taking medications or supplements, as this may reduce its effectiveness also.
 Check with your doctor or medical professional before using it if you have any medical/health condition.

-- As bentonite clay may contain lead, it’s very important that you get it from a reliable source.
+- As bentonite clay may contain lead, it’s important you source it from a reliable source.